The peace of God is much closer than you think.

 “I have told you these things, so that in me you may have peace.
 In this world you will have trouble.
 But take heart!
 I have overcome the world.”
 John 16:33 NIV

 As you read and meditate on John 14:27 and John 16:33, consider reading more of the verses in between.
-As you read Jesus’ words, imagine you are there with Him—you can hear Jesus’ calming voice and see His kind eyes.
+As you read Jesus’ words, imagine you are there with Him—you can hear Jesus’ calm, healing voice and see His kind eyes.
 Think about what you might have felt as you realized that Jesus might not always be with you in person, to lean against, laugh with, and confide in.

 Permit yourself to realize some of your troubles, knowing that Jesus saw them coming long before you.
 Then consider what Jesus meant as He promised the Holy Spirit, so that He could be in you, and you could be in Him.